 That’s not me at all.
-I’m introverted, reserved, and gentle.
+As an introverted man, I’m reserved and gentle.
 I believe that it’s more respectful to wait at least a little while before becoming physically intimate with someone.
 However, after watching my friend have several successful romantic encounters, I started to worry that I had to be more like him if I wanted to find love.
 Was his extroverted personality more suitable for dating?
 Was my introverted personality a curse on my love life?

 Turns out, being an introvert is not a curse at all.
-Introverts have their own unique advantages when it comes to love.
+Introverts have a lot of unique advantages when it comes to love.
 Here are six reasons it can be better to date an introvert.

 1. Introverts cultivate deep, meaningful relationships.

 Introverts prefer to connect deeply with a chosen few people rather than maintain surface-level relationships with many acquaintances.
 We tend to be polite and sincere, and this helps us make meaningful connections.
 The extrovert I mentioned earlier has an address book filled with women’s phone numbers.
 He’s had a lot of hookups and short-term flings.
 On the other hand, I take my time when getting to know someone romantically.
 Even though he’s gone out with more women than me, ultimately, my relationships last longer.

 2. We tend to listen well and be perceptive of others.

 Our powerful ability to listen helps our significant other feel heard.
 We notice small things, such as what our partner likes, how they’re feeling, and which kinds of gestures mean the most to them.
 We understand what makes them tick, and we’re naturally good at stepping into their shoes and seeing things from their point of view.
 Because of this, it’s easy for us to make our partner feel loved in the ways that mean the most to them.